azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 In this step you will import the data above into the LA workspace created during Tenant Security setup.

  **(a)** Locate the LA resource that was created during Tenant Security setup in your subscription.
 This should be present under Tenant Security resource group.
-After selecting the LA resource, copy the Workspace ID from the portal as shown below:
+After selecting the LA resource, copy the Workspace ID and primary key from the portal as shown below:

  ![capture Workspace ID](../Images/13_TSS_LAWS_AgentManagement.png)

- **(b)** To push org Mapping details, copy and execute the script available [here](https://raw.githubusercontent.com/azsk/DevOpsKit-docs/master/13-Tenant%20Security%20Solution%20Setup/Scripts/AzTSPushOrgMappingEvents.ps1) (for Gov subs use script [here](https://raw.githubusercontent.com/azsk/DevOpsKit-docs/master/13-Tenant%20Security%20Solution%20Setup/Scripts/AzTSPushOrgMappingEvents.Gov.ps1)) in Powershell.
+ **(b)** To push org Mapping details, copy and execute the script available [here](Scripts/AzTSPushOrgMappingEvents.ps1) (for Gov subs use script [here](Scripts/AzTSPushOrgMappingEvents.Gov.ps1)) in Powershell.
+You will need to replace the CSV path, Workspace ID, and primary key with its approriate value in this PowerShell script.

  > **Note**: Due to limitation of Log Analytics workspace, you will need to repeat this step every 90 days interval.